 |Author: Anne Baublitz|

 Anne Baublitz is a freelance writer from Glen Rock, Pennsylvania.
-She is on the editorial staff of NEWS-Line for Radiology Professionals.
+She is on the editorial board of NEWS-Line for Respiratory Care Professionals.